Holo-Light-GmbH/Hololight-Stream-SDK-Trial/Docs/data_channels.md

 ## Samples

-For further information on data channel extensions, see the `MessagingExtension` sample within the `DataChannel` folder of the `com.hololight.isar.examples` package.
+For further information on data channel extensions, see the `MessagingExtension` sample within the `DataChannel` folder of the `com.hololight.stream.examples` package.
 This sample sends and receives string messages to and from the client for logging.

-> :note: This sample is intended as an example of how to implement an extension.
+> **_NOTE:_** This sample is intended as an example of how to implement an extension.
 It is not functional and no client supports this extension.